 Sarens Supporting Maintenance Campaign for Hywind Scotland, the World's First Floating Wind Farm

-Sarens was tasked by the Port of Wergeland in Norway to replace the bearings in the five floating wind turbines by the end of September 2024.
-Once the replacements are completed, all units will be reconnected to the Hywind Scotland site.
+Sarens was tasked by the Port of Wergeland in Norway with the maintenance of floating wind turbines by the end of September 2024.
+Once the maintenance is completed, all units will be reconnected to the Hywind Scotland site.

 14